mikihiyamada34-netizen/zen-lake-architecture/README.md

 # Zen Lake Architecture
+# "With the help of AI, I calculated 50 billion digits of pi on a computer I got for around 54 dollars on Yahoo Auctions, and shared the results on GitHub."
+The journey continues...

 Using a 10-year-old PC (HP ProDesk 600 G2 SF), we successfully computed 50 billion digits of π in 22 hours using y-cruncher.
 This is a practical guide to achieving stable, reproducible π computations up to 100 billion digits on low-cost hardware.